mp-se/gravitymon/src_docs/source/configuration.rst

 - Gyro has not been calibrated
 - Sleep mode has been disabled in the web interface
 - Placed in horizontal mode 85-90 degrees
-- Charger connected >4.15V (or the value that is configured)
+- Charger connected >4.15V (or the value that is configured).
+This does not work on the Floaty variant due to lack of hardware support.

 Status